 Imagine that human thought includes these three areas:

-Philosophy explores the laws of reason, science applies reason to data, and religion applies reason to supernatural concepts.
+Philosophy explores the laws of reason, science applies reason to data, and theology seeks to apply reason to supernatural concepts.
 Therefore it is valuable for you to improve your ability to reason.

 There is overlap between these three human activities.
 For example, one can study the “philosophy of science” and the “philosophy of religion.”